timboudreau/shutesburybroadband/broadbandFaq.md

 The decision of whether to go with WiredWest or not is one the selectboard will make, based on input from the broadband committee, their own investigation of the available options and assessment of the liklihood of success.

+Much of the work to be done is identical whether or not the town opts to cast its lot with WiredWest - the same work needs to be done either way - so it is not necessary to answer this question immediately.

 Frequently Asked Questions
 ==========================